fathia213/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4-global_variables : This is a script that list environment variables.
 5-local_variables : This is a script that lists all local variables and environment variables,and functions.
 6-create_local_variable : This is a script that creates a new local variable.
+7-create_global_variable : This is a script that creates a new global variable.